-COC may choose not to offer homeownership assistance.
-However, COC must offer homeownership assistance if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.
-It is the sole responsibility of COC to determine whether it is reasonable to implement a homeownership program as a reasonable accommodation.
-COC must determine what is reasonable based on the specific circumstances and individual needs of the person with a disability.
-COC may determine that it is not reasonable to offer homeownership assistance as a reasonable accommodation in cases where COC has otherwise opted not to implement a homeownership program.
+The PHA may choose not to offer homeownership assistance.
+However, the PHA must offer homeownership assistance if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.
+It is the sole responsibility of the PHA to determine whether it is reasonable to implement a homeownership program as a reasonable accommodation.
+The PHA must determine what is reasonable based on the specific circumstances and individual needs of the person with a disability.
+The PHA may determine that it is not reasonable to offer homeownership assistance as a reasonable accommodation in cases where the PHA has otherwise opted not to implement a homeownership program.

-COC must approve a live-in aide if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.
+The PHA must approve a live-in aide if needed as a reasonable accommodation so that the program is readily accessible to and usable by persons with disabilities.